|

 The COBOL language does have a STRING and UNSTRING function.
 The STRING statement provides for the concatenation of the partial or complete contents of two or more data items into a single data item.
 The UNSTRING statement causes contiguous data in a sending field to be separated and placed into multiple receiving fields.
 The STRING and UNSTRING capability works quite well for combining and separating keywords delimited by spaces (or some other delimiting character).
 For more complex scanning and parsing of a field at the character level it may be best to take an alternative approach similar to what is presented in this example.

 This example provides a demonstration program and a callable program to parse a field or data string.
 Both COBOL programs were written and tested using the COBOL/2 dialect.
 Also, both COBOL programs will work with COBOL for MVS and COBOL/370.
-A JCL member is provided to run the job as an MVS (or OS/390) batch job on an IBM mainframe or as a project with Micro Focus Mainframe Express (MFE) running on a PC with Windows (refer to http://www.microfocus.com).
+A JCL member is provided to run the job as an MVS (or OS/390) batch job on an IBM mainframe.
+Please refer to the Micro Focus Web Site for information about running this suite of programs on a Windows, Linux or UNIX System using Micro Focus Enterprise Server.

 This technique could also be used to do character (or byte) access and manipulation.
 The DISPLAY function of COBOL is used by the demonstration program to display the results of the parsing routine.